Financial Opportunity in Your Community

-Financial Opportunity Centers ® (FOCs) are career and personal finance service centers that help low- to moderate-income people focus on the financial bottom line with integrated delivery of employment services, financial coaching and accessing income supports.
+LISC's Financial Opportunity Center® (FOC) sites partner with low- to moderate-income people to focus on their financial bottom line with integrated delivery of employment services, financial coaching and accessing income supports.

-LISC supports a national network of 100 Financial Opportunity Centers® in more than 30 cities across the country.
-Financial Opportunity Centers ® (FOCs) focus on the financial bottom line for low-to- moderate income individuals.
+LISC supports a national network of 130 FOC in more than 30 cities across the country.
+FOC focus on the financial bottom line for low-to- moderate income individuals.
 This means changing people's financial behavior in a way that encourages them to make a long-term commitment to increasing income, decreasing expenses and acquiring assets.

 The FOC model involves integrated services delivery of three "core" services:

 Employment Services- Job readiness, employment training, and assistance looking for job are essential parts of what is offered at a Financial Opportunity Center®.
 A job and opportunities for advancement are the platform that supports a family's financial well-being, and employment services are the initial reason many clients begin working with an FOC.

 Financial Education and Coaching helps clients do a better job in how they handle their money.
 The goal is for a family to examine their savings and spending habits to see if they can make positive changes that improve their credit scores and stabilize and grow their assets.

 Income Supports Access can be crucial for giving a worker the time and income necessary to fulfill training to reach a better paying position and career.
 Coaching helps clients work through the disjointed network of public benefits and helps individuals access all of the services and supports for which they are eligible.